feaser/openblt/Host/Source/LibOpenBLT/bindings/python/README.rst

 Specific on Windows
 ------------------
-Under Microsoft Windows, the LibOpenBLT shared library (libopenblt.dll) is 32-bit.
-Therefore you need to run your Python application, that makes use of LibOpenBLT, using the 32-bit Python interpreter.
+Under Microsoft Windows, the LibOpenBLT shared library (libopenblt.dll) is 64-bit ever since OpenBLT version 1.14.
+Therefore you need to run your Python application, that makes use of LibOpenBLT, using the 64-bit Python interpreter.

+If you use the LibOpenBLT shared library from before OpenBLT version 1.14 or if you rebuilt it yourself as 32-bit, you need to run your Python application using the 32-bit Python interpreter.